 The ARPA also allows a startup business to take the ERTC even if the business does not meet the other ERTC eligibility tests.
 To qualify the business must have been established after February 15, 2020 and have annual gross receipts of no more than $1 million.
 The recovery startup credit is capped at $50,000 per quarter, per employer.

-While the above highlights how changes in the recent COVID-19 relief bill have affected the ERTC, please contact an Anders advisor below to discuss your situation and recovery options.
 Our advisors are closely following COVID-19 relief efforts and will continue to publish insights to keep you informed.
 Visit our COVID-19 Resource Center for more resources.

 Find out if your business is eligible for the Employee Retention Tax Credit in 2020 or 2021.